Why elite Spanish soccer’s La Liga is going to be your next streaming obsession

 It all adds up to about 2,900 matches per season.

-“La Liga is one the biggest leagues in the world in terms of audience,” says Danny Stillman, CEO of New York-based Relevant Sports Group, which has been bringing major global soccer clubs to play live preseason games in the U.S. for the last decade and runs a joint venture handling sponsorships, content, and media rights for the Spanish league in North America.
+“La Liga is one the biggest leagues in the world in terms of audience,” says Danny Sillman, CEO of New York-based Relevent Sports Group, which has been bringing major global soccer clubs to play live preseason games in the U.S. for the last decade and runs a joint venture handling sponsorships, content, and media rights for the Spanish league in North America.

 La Liga is home to two of the most popular soccer clubs in the world.
 The social followings of Real Madrid (110 million Facebook followers, 95 million on Instagram) and Barcelona (110 million on Facebook, 97 million on Instagram) dwarf most sports leagues, let alone clubs.
 Now that ever-expanding fanbase will be able to more consistently see these two clubs, along with La Liga’s 18 others, in action week in and week out.